joigalcar3/LambdaNetworks/README.md

 ## Our implementation
-For a complete explanation of the lambda layers, their implementation and their integration within the ResNet-50 architecture, as well as our results, conclusions and recommendations derived from this work can be found in our [blog].
+For a complete explanation of the lambda layers, their implementation and their integration within the ResNet-50 architecture, as well as our results, conclusions and recommendations derived from this work can be found in our [blog](https://jialvear.medium.com/lambdanetworks-efficient-accurate-but-also-accessible-a-reproducibility-project-with-cifar-10-3429d8ece677).
 Besides that, we have also designed a [poster](https://github.com/joigalcar3/LambdaNetworks/blob/main/Poster.pdf) which briefly illustrates the work carried out as part of this reproducibility project.